 Smart thermostats and sophisticated newer HVAC systems can already send alerts to you about energy usage and routine maintenance such as filter changes.
 Future systems may even be able to identify a potential equipment failure before it takes place and send a message to your heating and cooling repair company to contact you and set up a technician’s visit.
 The technician will come with the knowledge about the problem and the required parts to repair it.

-Another on-the-drawing-board vision is the use of infrared heat sensing in the home that will decifer which rooms are in use by people in the home and actually guide heating and cooling specifically to those rooms.
+Another on-the-drawing-board vision is the use of infrared heat sensing in the home that will decifer which rooms are in use by people in the home and actually guide heating and cooling specifically to those areas.

-While February is an ideal time to look at trends for the year, it’s also a good time to look into savings that will pay off in the coming months.
-Currently many Service Experts centers are giving free or deeply discounted equipment when you invest in a qualifying item, such as a free furnace when you purchase an air conditioner.
+While February is an ideal time to look at trends for the year, it’s also a perfect time to look into savings that will pay off in the coming months.
+Right now many Service Experts centers are giving free or deeply discounted equipment when you invest in a qualifying item, such as a free furnace when you purchase an air conditioner.
 Heating tune-ups are also deeply discounted just in time for the coldest season of the year.
-Call Atmostemp Service Experts Heating & Air Conditioning in Voorhees today to schedule a no-charge in-home estimate or to set up a heating tune up to make sure your furnace is ready to keep you safe and warm all winter long.
+Call Atmostemp Service Experts in Voorhees today to schedule a no-charge in-home estimate or to set up a heating tune up to make sure your furnace is ready to keep you warm and cozy all winter long.